braze-inc/braze-docs/_docs/_developer_guide/platform_integration_guides/web/in_app_messages/customization/message_dismissals.md

 ---
-nav_title: Message Dismissal
+nav_title: Message Dismissals
-article_title: In-App Message Dismissal for Web
+article_title: Custom In-App Message Dismissals for the Braze Web SDK
 platform: Web
 channel: in-app messages
-page_order: 2
 page_type: reference
 description: "This article covers in-app message dismissal for your web application."

 ---

-# Message dismissal
+# Custom message dismissals

 > This article covers how to handle in-app message dismissal for your web application.